How to Get a Small Business Loan: Five Key Steps

 Applying for this type of loan with an online lender or a lending marketplace is a smart choice if you need the funds quickly but lack collateral and time in business.
 While these types of funding providers typically have less favorable APRs than banks, their approval rates are much higher, and funding times much faster.

-A peer-to-peer lending marketplace is a good place to apply for a loan for a business if you can’t qualify for a more traditional solution, especially if you run a new business or have bad credit.
+A peer-to-peer lending marketplace is a good option if you can’t qualify for a more traditional solution, especially if you run a new business or have bad credit.
 You may not be eligible for a large loan amount, but the funding still should be enough to help you weather a storm or take on a business opportunity.

 Get Prequalified and Gather Your Documentation